vancluever/terraform-provider-acme/docs/resources/certificate.md

   argument.
 This field is empty if creating a certificate from a CSR.
 * `certificate_not_after` - The expiry date of the certificate, laid out in RFC3339 format (`2006-01-02T15:04:05Z07:00`).
+* `certificate_serial` - The serial number, in string format, as reported by the CA.